GSA-TTS/identity-handbook/_articles/glossary.md

 How certain we are the owner of an account logged in to that account.
 Based on [NIST 800-63-3][nist-800-63-3].

 Login.gov supports
-- AAL 2: multifactor authentication
+- AAL 2: multi-factor authentication
 - AAL 3: phishing resistant authenticator with verifier impersonation resistance, requires WebAuthn or a PIV/CAC